bravoserver/baskerville/README.md

 Running
 =======
-The baskerville executable will be in:
+The baskerville executable will be at:

     dist/build/Baskerville/baskerville[.exe]